List of surface water sports: Wakeskating

 Wakeskating is an adaptation of wakeboarding that employs a similar design of board manufactured from maple or fibreglass.
 Unlike wakeboarding, the rider is not bound to the board in any way, similar to the skateboard, from which the name derives.
+The rider is able to do more complicated tricks than on a wakeboard such as kick flips because of the absence of bindings.

 Wakesurfing

 Wakesurfing differs from other wake sports in that the boat does not tow a rider (continuously).
 The rider uses a tow rope to help them get up in the wake.
 After doing so, they drop the rope and then ride the wake as they would when surfing.
+The rider is also much closer to the boat than with other water sports such as wakeboarding.

 Water skiing

 Water skiing is an aquatic sport and recreational activity and is popular in many countries around the world where appropriate conditions exist - an expanse of water unaffected by wave motion.
 Rivers, lakes, and sheltered bays are all popular for water skiing.

 Standard water skis were originally made of wood but now are usually constructed out of fibreglass-based composites.
 They are of similar length to downhill snow skis but are somewhat wider.
 Instead of a rigid binding, they have rubber molded binding, in which the skier's feet are placed.
 Skiers are pulled along by a rope with a handle fitted at one end and attached to a powerboat at the other.
+There are two types of waterskiing: doubles and slalom.
+When skiing doubles, you use two skis.
+When skiing slalom, one ski is used.
+Slalom skiing is notably harder than doubles.